Culbert Olson: Governor of California, 1939–1943

-Although a number of progessive reforms were carried out during Olson's time as governor, his relationship with the California State Legislature was often bitter.
-With a conservative coalition of Republicans and ten “economy bloc” Democrats controlling the Assembly, and business-friendly Republicans in the Senate, Olson had little room to promote his New Deal politics, while the Legislature remained wary of Olson's leftist agenda.
+Although a number of progressive reforms were carried out during Olson's time as governor, his relationship with the California State Legislature was often bitter.
+With a conservative coalition of Republicans and 10 “economy bloc” Democrats controlling the Assembly, and business-friendly Republicans in the Senate, Olson had little room to promote his New Deal politics, while the Legislature remained wary of Olson's leftist agenda.
 In the first year of his governorship, Olson's proposed budget was cut by nearly 100 million dollars, while the Legislature also defeated legislation to raise income, bank and corporate taxes, as well as Olson's bills to regulate lobbyists and reform the state penal system.
 State-subsidized relief for farmers was cut nearly in half.
 In addition, Olson's proposal of compulsory universal health insurance for every Californian was defeated by the Assembly, with 48 votes against and only 20 votes in favor of the proposal.

-Olson installed a telephone hotline to the Legislature to get immediate word of lawmakers' positions on bills in committee or on the floor for a vote.
+Olson installed a telephone hotline to the legislature to get immediate word of lawmakers' positions on bills in committee or on the floor for a vote.

 During his tenure, Olson grew increasingly critical of the Roman Catholic Church and its presence in the state educational system, and raised the ire of Archbishops John J. Cantwell of Los Angeles and John J. Mitty of San Francisco.
-A secular atheist, Olson was disturbed by the state legislature's passage of two bills in 1941, one to give free transportation to students attending Catholic schools, and the other to release Catholic children from public schools in the middle of the school day in order to attend catechism, leaving the schools and other students idle until the Catholic students returned.
+A secular atheist, Olson was disturbed by the state legislature's passage of two bills in 1941: one to give free transportation to students attending Catholic schools, and the other to release Catholic children from public schools in the middle of the school day in order to attend catechism, leaving the schools and other students idle until the Catholic students returned.
 Olson signed the first bill into law, later citing the enormous pressure of the Catholic Church on his office and on state lawmakers, but he vetoed the second ("early release") bill.